-Significance – Four Corners all the way around.
-The architecture of the buildings on the four corners of 17th and Champa Streets established 17th St as Denver’s business and financial district.
-The structures also honor Colorado’s unparalleled natural resources.
-Denver’s For Corners building use stones mined in the Four Corners region of the Colorado Plateau.
-One of the most majestic areas of the United States, the Four Corners boasts extraordinary deposits of many common and rare rocks and minerals in a rainbow of colors.
+Significance – Four Corners all the way around the design of the buildings on the four corners of 17th and Champa Streets reflects the stones mined in the Four Corners region of the Colorado Plateau.
+The area boasts extraordinary deposits of many common and rare rocks and minerals in a rainbow of colors.

 Location – 39°44’50.4″N 104°59’33.9″W

 added to the National Register of Historic Places: 9/18/1978, 78000841

 The Boston Building is a nine-story red sandstone building erected in 1890.
 It was planned to convey a solid presence in downtown Denver.
 Designed by the firm Andrews, Jacques and Rantoul (the same architects who devised the Equitable Building), this Romanesque structure was dubbed the first “strictly modern office building” in Denver.
 Located in the heart of the downtown financial district, the Boston Building had wooden floor joists supported by wood and steel beams with masonry bearing walls.
 Exterior walls are solid sandstone blocks up to 4’ thick, with individual blocks ranging from 2’ thick at the base to 5” thick at the parapet on 2 sides of the masonry block.
 On the other 2 sides, solid sandstone lintels or sandstone block arches span all exterior window/door openings.